 The 2009 Annual Incentive Plan offers a wide range of performance objectives from which the Committee may choose.
 The specific performance objectives, hurdles and targets for each year are contained in the award agreements delivered to the individual officer.
 The 2009 Annual Incentive Plan also features a forfeiture and recoupment provision to enable the company to recover payments under this plan when circumstances warrant.
-Awards of incentive compensation tie vesting of a portion of annual cash compensation to performance goals, and awards granted before November 2, 2017, may qualify as performance-based, tax-deductible executive compensation.
+Awards of incentive compensation tie vesting of a portion of annual cash compensation to performance goals.